ylp1455/netLocator/README.md

 ### Documentation

-For more detailed documentation, visit the NetLocator Documentation.
+For more detailed documentation, visit the NetLocator [Documentation](https://ylp1455.github.io/net-Locator-documentation/)

 ## Contributing